 - pedestrian and cycle access

-- car parking and lay-by provision
+- stopping opportunities, including lay-by provision

 - delivering journey time reliability

 - reducing disruption from road maintenance and improving resilience

 Transport Scotland and CH2M Fairhurst Joint Venture are working closely with Loch Lomond and The Trossachs National Park, Argyll and Bute Council, Nature Scot, Scottish Environment Protection Agency, Network Rail, community councils and other key stakeholders in undertaking the study.

 We are also talking to groups representing all users of the A82.

 If you would like to provide feedback/comments or if you have any questions please get in touch, you can contact the project team by email at A82upgrade@jacobs.com or alternatively by post to:

 CH2M Fairhurst Joint Venture

 A drive through video and a computer generated 3D fly through of the existing route are available on YouTube.